Tips to Prevent stomach ulcers

 Those having small ulcers may not necessarily show any symptoms, but some ulcers could cause serious bleeding.
 Pain in the abdomen is the most common symptom, but some people may not even get any pain as it differs from person to person.

-Some other common symptoms of ulcers include:
+Some other common stomach ulcer symptoms include:

 • Hunger and feeling of an empty stomach, 1 to 3 hours after a meal